easybuilders/easybuild-tutorial/docs/contributing/README.md

 0) Create and setup a [GitHub account](https://github.com/join) (and register your SSH public key);

-1) First fork and then also clone the appropriate GitHub repository, for example:
+1) First clone and fork the appropriate GitHub repository, for example:

 ```shell
 git clone git@github.com:easybuilders/easybuild-easyconfigs.git